 You save money on your electric bills and protect yourself against rising electricity rates in the future by generating your own power for your home.
 How much you can save depends on the orientation of your roof, incentives you qualify for and kWh needed for production.
 Regardless, going solar is a smart investment for almost any homeowner!

 South-facing roofs with little to no shade are ideal for installing solar panels.
 However, east and west-facing roofs also work well for solar production.
 We also offer ground-mounted solar arrays if you lack the roof space but have the land available.

 Net metering is the system that utilities use to credit solar energy system owners for the electricity produced by their solar panels.
 With net metering, you only pay for the electricity that you use beyond what your solar panels can generate.
 Net metering policies differ for every utility, but don’t worry – we’ve done the research for you!

-Tier-1 solar panels typically come with a 25-year manufacturer’s warranty.
-However, most companies only offer a 5-10 year workmanship warranty.
+Tier-1 solar panels typically come with a 25-year manufacture’s warranty.
+However most companies only offer a 5-10 year workmanship warranty.
 With Impact Energy, we include a 25-year bumber-to-bumper warranty.
 That means we warranty everything we touch, so there’s no hidden expenses or surprises down the road.

 While snowfall can cover panels and temporarily reduce production, your system is designed with your annual energy consumption in mind.
 We use historical weather data to design your system.
 Also, don’t worry about shoveling snow off your solar panels.
 Their dark surface absorbs sunlight and actually helps melt the snow off the glass surface faster than the rest of your roof.